Hyperparticle/hyperparticle.github.io/_posts/2018-09-19-erasmus-living-in-prague.md

 Entering my senior year studying Computer Science (CS) at Boise State, I sent out some emails to ask any faculty if they are willing to work with me on a year-long CS project.
 I caught the attention of [Dr. Casey Kennington](https://coen.boisestate.edu/faculty-staff/caseykennington/), which led us to work on what is now known as a virtual assistant called [Hello Augi](https://helloaugi.com/).
 Dr. Kennington intrigued me with his deep, internalized knowledge of linguistics and the *many* problems associated with trying to process natural language.
 Eventually, I found out that he earned three graduate degrees in Europe: two Master's, and one PhD.
 The idea of having two Master's degrees was bizarre to me, but I eventually got an answer.

 Dr. Kennington received a scholarship from the European Commission to study Computational Linguistics at two European partner universities.
 The [Erasmus Mundus Joint Master's Program](https://ec.europa.eu/programmes/erasmus-plus/opportunities/individuals/students/erasmus-mundus-joint-master-degrees_en) offers joint degrees in several subject areas, one of them being [Language & Communication Technologies (LCT)](https://lct-master.org/).
 A small handful of EU universities participate in the program, allowing a student to study for a year each at two universities.
-Upon completion of the two year program, the student receives two computational linguistics degrees, one from each.
-Competitive applicants are eligible to receive an Erasmus Mundus scholarship, which pays for not only tuition, but also travel and living expenses.
+Upon completion of the two-year program, the student receives two computational linguistics degrees, one from each.
+Competitive applicants are eligible to receive an Erasmus Mundus scholarship, which pays for not only tuition but also travel and living expenses.

 ## Preparations for Prague